outline/outline/docs/ARCHITECTURE.md

 ├── components  - React components reusable across scenes ├── embeds      - Embed definitions that represent rich interactive embeds in the editor ├── hooks       - Reusable React hooks
-├── menus       - Context menus, often appear in multiple places in the UI ├── models      - State models using MobX observables ├── routes      - Route definitions, note that chunks are async loaded with suspense
+├── actions     - Reusable actions such as navigating, opening, creating entities ├── menus       - Context menus, often appear in multiple places in the UI ├── models      - State models using MobX observables ├── routes      - Route definitions, note that chunks are async loaded with suspense